djohnsen21/cs_20_assnmt1/README.md

 # cs_20_assnmt1
-A repository for my first website.
+A repository for my first website for CS 20 at Tufts.